Looking for more photos? Check out the latest pics posted on ORCs facebook page (and no, you don't need to be a FB or ORC member to view pictures).

 Field Day

 The Ozaukee Radio Club participates annually in the ARRL sponsored Field Day Weekend.
 The object of Field Day is to set up and operate amateur radio stations using emergency power and temporary antennas.
 An emphasis is placed on developing skills to meet the challenge of emergency preparedness.
 Operators try to contact as many other amateurs radio stations as possible during this period and at the same time having fun with their families in the outdoor camping atmosphere of Field Day.
-The location for the ORC Field Day event (held each year over the fourth weekend of June) is at Lazy Days Campground on Green Lake just northeast of West Bend, WI.
+The location for the 2016 ORC Field Day event (held each year over the fourth weekend of June) is at Pleasant Valley Nature Park in the town of Cedarburg, WI.
 Map

 Public Service